Statistical Inference for Generative Model Comparison: Computation

 What remains is to determine the inverse functions, \( g_1^{-1} \) and \( g_2^{-1} \), as well as the corresponding Jacobian determinants, \( |J_{g_1}|(g_1^{-1}(Y_i)) \) and \( |J_{g_2}|(g_2^{-1}(Y_i)) \).
-Below, we discuss this computation over various generative models for images. \begin{itemize} \item For normalizing flows \parencite{rezende2015variational, dinh2016density}, the models are constructed to allow both the inverse transformation and the log-determinant of the Jacobian to be computed in closed form and evaluated efficiently.
+Below, we discuss this computation over various generative models for images. \begin{itemize} \item For normalizing flows \citep{rezende2015variational, dinh2016density}, the models are constructed to allow both the inverse transformation and the log-determinant of the Jacobian to be computed in closed form and evaluated efficiently.

 \item In auto-encoders, the encoder effectively serves the role of inverse of the decoder, i.e., $g^{-1}$.